phuongwj/Telemed-Consult-Messages-Backend-System/README.md

 **Installation Guide:** https://docs.docker.com/get-started/get-docker/

-Once Docker is installed, choose one of the following options to run the project locally:
+Once Docker is installed, make sure you have the Docker Desktop app opened, then choose one of the following options to run the project locally:
 - [Option 1: Using Terminal or Command Line](#option-1-build-and-run-with-docker-compose-using-terminal-or-command-line)
 - [Option 2: Using `docker-compose.yaml`](#option-2-using-docker-composeyaml)

     ### Option 1: Build and Run with Docker Compose using Terminal or Command Line

+    Make sure that you're in the root directory of the project to run the commands below.

     #### Step 1: Verify Docker Installation